deadlyvipers/dojo_rules/introduction.md

-Hello, my username is anthonycollini
+Hello my wsername is anthonycollini
+My favourite course is Ruby